lichess-org/lila/README.md

 This is full-stack application, not a library, and it may not be straightforward to get it fully running.
-I assume you run a Unix with mongodb.
+I assume you run a Unix with nginx, mongodb, elasticsearch and stockfish installed.

 > Some steps of the installation will trigger a download of the galaxy.
 It will take ages.